MSMLBV/angular-migrations/README.md

 }
 ```

-Add the migration module to your main AppModule
+Add the migration module to your main AppModule.

 ```
 // app.module.ts

 import { MigrationModule, Migration } from '@msml/angular-migrations';

 // Import the migration you just created import { CreateUsersTable } from './create-users-table.migration'